Is your Parent Teacher Organization (PTO) thinking about giving volunteer or teacher gift cards?

 “a person who voluntarily undertakes or expresses a willingness to undertake a service: such as one who renders a service or takes part in a transaction while having no legal concern or interest.”

-So by this definition, a volunteer is someone who gets nothing in return for their service and dedication.
+By this definition, a volunteer is someone who gets nothing in return for their service and dedication.

 So does giving a gift card to a volunteer transform them into an employee?